 The default location for server lock files and NetLDI log files is /opt/gemstone, although for compatibility with earlier products /usr/gemstone is used only if it exists.
+If the environment variable GEMSTONE\GLOBAL\DIR is defined to point to a valid directory, this overrides the default server lock files and log file location; however, all Gemstone processes that will interact on this machine must have this environment variable set to the same directory.

-If neither directory exists, the installation script offers to create /opt/gemstone and the subdirectories locks and log.
-Then, the script offers to grant world access (777) to these directories.
+If these directories do not exist, the installation script offers to create /opt/gemstone and the subdirectories locks and log.
+Then, the script offers to set access (770) to these directories.